wp-plugins/restrict-widgets/readme.txt

 = Features include: =

-* Hide or display each widget on selected pages, posts, categories, custom taxonomies, custom post types, single posts, archives, special pages, for logged in or logged out users, current language and so on
+* Hide or display each widget on selected pages, posts, categories, custom taxonomies, custom post types, single posts, archives, special pages, for logged in or logged out users, current language, mobile device and so on
 * Select which user roles are restricted to manage widgets
 * Select which sidebars will be restricted to admins only
 * Select which widgets will be restricted to admins only
 * Select which widget options will be restricted to admins only
 * Choose to display or not widget options as groups
 * Option to modify the is_active_sidebar() function to use Restrict Widgets display settings
+* Multisite compatible
 * WPML compatible
 * Polylang compatible
 * .pot file for translations included